jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 kube-system   kube-scheduler-ubu-servr                   1/1     Running   2 (61s ago)   83m
 ```

 Yay!
 It all came back up.
-It took a couple minutes for everything to start running again.
+It took a couple of minutes for everything to start running again.

 Now for the final test, let's delete `docker-ce` & `docker-cli`.